-Although a growing number of workers have returned to their offices, there's still a large population of Americans still working from home due to the pandemic.
+Although a growing number of workers have returned to their offices now that the pandemic is winding down, there's still a large population of Americans still working from home.
 The consensus is that the workplaces and how America conducts business may never fully return to the way it was before the Covid-19 pandemic.

 So if you have transitioned from working in an office to working in your home, you’ve had to make many adjustments!
 SERVPRO of Rockville-Olney & Silver Spring North offer these tips to help make the best of working from home:

 - Arrange your workspace in a way you’ll be the most organized and the least distracted

 - Inform your family members or roommates of your work schedule and create rules to diminish disruptions and distractions.
 Talking to family and friends is very tempting, so you may need to close your door or drown out chatter with classical music

 - Create a schedule that you follow each day, including clearly defined work hours

 - Learn something new!
 Watch webinars or attend a virtual training your company may offer

 - Focus on communication!
 You don’t get to see your boss and coworkers face-to-face for the time being, so call, text, and email them regularly